kaminomisosiru/kaminomisosiru.github.io/_pages/about.md

 I am skilled at provable security in cryptography.
 My research interests include public-key cryptography, post-quantum cryptography, and real-world protocols such as secure messaging.

 I am a compassionate and cooperative professional.
-I received the Outstanding Student Award in 2020 and Tsujii Shigeo Security Award in 2021.
+I received the Outstanding Student Award in 2020 and Tsujii Shigeo Security Award in 2021 and 2022.